Barbezieux-Saint-Hilaire

 Barbezieux-Saint-Hilaire ([baʁbəzjø sɛ̃t‿ilɛʁ]) is a commune in the Charente department, Southwestern France.
 The commune was formed in 1973 by the merger of the former communes Barbezieux and Saint-Hilaire.
 With 4,714 inhabitants (2019), it forms the most important town in Southern Charente.

 Barbezieux is a fortified hill town on the historic route south west from Paris – Poitiers to Bordeaux – Spain, now served by the N 10, which bypasses Barbezieux.
-The town rises from narrow streets of unspoilt, typically Charentaise buildings to the medieval chateau, which dominates the western approach.
-Barbezieux-Saint-Hilarie is the birthplace of world-record breaker pole vaulter Renaud Lavillenie and his brother, fellow vaulter Valentin Lavillenie.
+The town rises from narrow streets of unspoilt, typically Charentais buildings to the medieval chateau, which dominates the western approach.

 Population

 Wine

 Barbezieux also forms part of the Petite Champagne area of cognac wine growing, second only to the finest Grande Champagne and is in the heart of the vineyards producing cognac and the local drink Pineau de Charente.

 Services

 The access to the N10 means that Barbezieux has developed as a modern lively town of over 5000 inhabitants, whilst retaining all the character of the old town, with interesting shops; twice weekly markets; foires and other public entertainments; lido; cinema; sporting and equestrian facilities, also a high school, a hospital, and other important services for the whole area.